 In ‘The Body Project’, Joan Brumberg writes that New Year’s resolutions have changed over time.
 Historically, when women made resolutions, they focused more on one’s character; on becoming a good person.
 Body image, diet, fame, likes and material possessions weren’t on the agenda at all.
 Increasingly, New Year’s resolutions tend to focus more on the external; often being superficial and appearance orientated.

 Rather than setting intentions from this place, if we want to make long-lasting change in our lives, we need to redirect our focus from the external to becoming more present to our internal world and committing wholeheartedly to our authentic self.

 Which part of us is making the New Year’s resolution – the false self or the authentic self?

-Typically, intentions made about our appearance and desires are ego centred and come from what we call in psychology – the false self.
+Typically, intentions made about our appearance, likes and material possessions are ego centred and come from what we call in psychology – the false self.
 Making unconscious choices and setting intentions from this part of ourselves is bound to result in failure and disappointment.